 15) Save your proof

 Zero revenue doesn’t mean zero compliance.
 Even loss-making startups are legally required to file their Income Tax Return.
+Accurate filing in loss years is not just about avoiding penalties, it also:

 In short, filing on time, even with nil profits, signals professionalism, financial discipline, and investor readiness.